4-H Tailgating Contest

 - Counties: Brevard, Citrus, Hernando, Hillsborough, Lake, Manatee, Marion, Orange, Osceola, Pasco, Pinellas, Polk, Sarasota, Seminole, Sumter, Volusia

-- Coordinators: Shayla Reighter mailto:email@example.com Laura Bennett firstname.lastname@example.org
+- Coordinators: Shayla Reighter mailto:email@example.com and Laura Bennett firstname.lastname@example.org

 - Where: LaBelle Rodeo Grounds, 20 Veterans Way, LaBelle FL 33935